Generic capability 4

 Attending a healthcare service carries danger with it.
-Estimates of the risk of harm vary, but can be as high as 10% for an encounter depending on its nature and duration.
-While much harm is small, and reversible, not all is trivial.
-It must never the thought that rehabilitation is free of risk, or cannot cause harm. (here) All healthcare workers need to prioritise a patient’s safety at all times, and always to strive to improve service quality.
+Estimates of the risk of harm vary but can be as high as 10% for an encounter, depending on its nature and duration.
+While much damage is slight and reversible, not all is trivial.
+It must never be thought that rehabilitation is free of risk or cannot cause harm. (here) All healthcare workers must prioritise a patient’s safety at all times and always strive to improve service quality.
 This is equally true of professionals working in rehabilitation.
-Many aspects of safety and quality improvement are common with all other areas of healthcare.
-In all healthcare, the major risks arise from the interaction between two systems, such as operating theatres and radiology departments.
-In rehabilitation the risks are multiplied by the many services and completely separate organisations involved, and the lack of any overarching responsibility for patient safety and ‘whole patient service’ quality.
-The required capability to manage this is that the expert rehabilitation professional is “able to monitor and improve the whole network of services involved with a patient, considering safety and quality of: their own service, each other service individually, and all inter-service transferring and/or sharing of responsibility.”
-The content of this page is summarised in a MindMap here.
+Many safety and quality improvement aspects are shared with all other areas of healthcare.
+In all healthcare, significant risks arise from the interaction between two systems, such as operating theatres and radiology departments.
+In rehabilitation, the chances are multiplied by the many services, separate organisations involved, and the lack of overarching responsibility for patient safety and ‘whole patient service’ quality.
+The content of this page is summarised in a MindMap shown below and available for download here.
 This capability must be read in the context of the other six generic capabilities (here) and the seven rehabilitation capabilities (here).

-In most complex systems, the biggest risks occur at boundaries, whether boundaries in time (e.g. handover of care), or in space (between two nations), or in organisations (passing care from Health to Social Services), or in services (sharing care between two team members), or in any other boundary (e.g. asking a family member to convey some object or information to a patient).
-Conversely, it is the boundaries that offer the greatest opportunities for quality improvement, not simply by reducing risk, but also through being more efficient or effective.
+In most complex systems, the most significant risks occur at boundaries, whether boundaries in time (e.g. handover of care), in space (between two nations), in organisations (passing care from Health to Social Services), or in services (sharing care between two team members), or in any other boundary (e.g. asking a family member to convey some object or information to a patient).
+Conversely, the edges offer the most significant opportunities for quality improvement, not simply by reducing risk but also by being more efficient or effective.

-Healthcare systems are said to be among the most complex systems known, and among healthcare I suspect that rehabilitation must be one on the most complex.
-(For a brief explanation of complexity, go here, and for an illustration look at the figures here.)
-Within healthcare many patients will be in contact with three or more services (general practice, disease specialist, expert rehabilitation, another illness specialist or community health services), with social services (home care, day centre), with the department of work and pensions (financial support), with housing etc. Each service will have its own bureaucracy, priorities, culture etc.
+Healthcare systems are said to be among the most complex systems known, and I suspect rehabilitation must be one of the most difficult.
+(For a brief explanation of complexity, go here, and look at the figures here for an illustration.)
+Within healthcare, many patients will be in contact with three or more services (general practice, disease specialist, expert rehabilitation, another illness specialist or community health services), with social services (home care, day centre), with the department of work and pensions (financial support), with housing etc. Each service will have its bureaucracy, priorities, culture etc.

-Misinterpretation of laws, and/or overzealous or excessively cautious interpretation of laws obstructs almost all sharing of information.
-Patients are repeatedly assessed, even if information is shared, because of a lack of trust and a bureaucratic insistence on using the services own measures, even if indistinguishable from others already available.
-This failure to share information is worsened in health by the lack of any inter-operability between electronic patient records.
+Misinterpreting laws and overzealous or excessively cautious interpretations obstruct almost all information sharing.
+Patients are repeatedly assessed, even if the information is shared, because of a lack of trust and a bureaucratic insistence on using the service’s measures, even if indistinguishable from others already available.
+This failure to share information is worsened in health by the need for interoperability between electronic patient records.

-Considering these difficulties, it is perhaps surprising how little severe harm occurs.
-On the other hand, most patients and families complain, with complete justification, about how inefficient, non-patient-centred, and sometimes hostile the service they receive is.
+Considering these difficulties, it is surprising how little severe harm occurs.
+On the other hand, with complete justification, most patients and families complain about how inefficient, non-patient-centred, and sometimes hostile the service they receive is.

-It is this context that the expert rehabilitation professional has to work.
-The key attitudes needed in this capability are:
+It is in this context that the expert rehabilitation professional has to work.
+The critical attitudes needed for this capability are:

 - being concerned with patient safety and service quality